SandaruKasa/blog/content/posts/2025-04-25-kawoshin-and-markdown.md

 <td colspan="2">
-In the anime's system of classifying each major character to some sort of a "class", giving them a title related to their abilities/powers and personality, he has a title of
+In the anime's system of classifying each major character to some sort of a "class", giving them a title related to their abilities/powers and personality, his title is
 </td>
 </tr>